angular/angular/DEVELOPER.md

 All the tests are executed on our Continuous Integration infrastructure and a PR could only be merged once the tests pass.

 - CircleCI fails if your code is not formatted properly,
-- Travis CI fails if any of the test suite describe above fails.
+- Travis CI fails if any of the test suites described above fails.

 ## Update the public API tests